-4.0 Significant Incidents
+4. Significant Incidents

-There were no incidents in the City's water distribution system that significantly compromised water quality in 2020.
-Of note, the City of North Vancouver's Engineering Department updated its Emergency Plan, which includes identification of critical elements in the water system infrastructure as well as key water quality topics.
+There were no incidents in the City's water distribution system that significantly compromised water quality in 2021.
+The City of North Vancouver's Engineering Department's Emergency Plan includes identification of critical elements in the water system infrastructure as well as key water quality topics.